anchor/fleet-magento-docs/docs/getting-started/first-deployment.md

 $ fleet release create master
 ```

-Note that the "master" above refers to the name of a branch on git.
+Note: "master" on the command above refers to the name of a branch on git.
 You can use any branch to create a release.

 ### Magento 2

+You will need to use an [archive to create a release](/how-to/manage-releases/#from-an-archive).
+The steps are as follow:

+1).
+Create an archive.
-You will need to create an archive of your code and import it directly into fleet.
-The format of the archive file should be tar.gz.
-You can read more about creating an archive in our [FAQ](/faq/archive-for-release/) section.
-Once you created it, you will need to store in a location that is accessible by a url.
-Then you can create a release by running the following command:
+<br/>The format of the archive file should be tar.gz.
+Guide on creating the archive is available in our [FAQ](/faq/archive-for-release/) section.

+2).
+Upload the archive.
+<br/>Store the archive in a location that is accessible by a url.

+3).
+Create your release.
+<br/>You can create a release by running the following command:
 ```bash
 $ fleet release create --url https://example.com/foo.tar.gz master
 ```
+Note: You will need to specify a git object when you try to create a release via an archive.
+In the above command, "master" refers to a branch in your git repo.
+Fleet will look at the latest commit in the specified branch and use that as the git object.

 ## Loading the first release

 Our Fleet's production environment is currently sitting there doing nothing, so